pestphp/docs/higher-order-testing.md

 # Scoped Higher Order Expectations

-With Scoped Higher Order Expectations, you can use a closure to gain access and lock an expectation in to a certain level in the chain.
+With Scoped Higher Order Expectations, you may use the method `scoped()` and a closure to gain access and lock an expectation in to a certain level in the chain.

 This is very useful for Laravel Eloquent models, where you want to check properties of a child relation.